 Lorie has offered spiritual direction/companionship to many who come to retreats or are retreating guests at MARK Centre in Abbotsford and those on furlough with Multiply, MB Missions.
-She has a private practice from her home where she has been meeting people since 2001.
+She has had a private practice from her home where she has been meeting people since 2001.
 She is available at St. Dunstan’s parish in Aldeargrove/Langley (since 2016) and also at St. Andrew’s Langley.
 You can learn more about spiritual direction below:

 You can book a one-time session, have regular monthly connecting care, or book a personal retreat day (for solitude or with a group) at the cottage where Lorie will offer spiritual direction/companionship.
 Lake access and forest walk are easily accessible within l/2 block.
 Suggested fee is $90 for one hour session.
 Some scholarships are available so all may come.

 Click Here to book your time with Lorie (On study leave at this time.
 I have trusted referrals to give.